efeefe/is/pages/concepts/01.universal-registry-things/item-opendott.md

 ### Description

-An open database collecting and making available different data about objects, in order to aid reuse (repair, upcycling, secondary market).
+An open database collecting and making available different data about objects, in order to aid reuse (repair, upcycling) and evaluate objects for secondary markets.

-Examples of data do be listed:
+Examples of data to be listed:

 * Unique Identifier
 * Manufacturer